How to Use Allowances in Residential Construction

 We do this because clients will fact-check and question your pricing vs. Amazon or Home Depot's website, and we don't want to fracture their trust early in the process and have them question everything else along the way.

-This allows you to have dollar-for-dollar conversations about things like flooring, light fixtures, kitchen cabinets, etc., without entering into a guarded discussion where your clients feel like they are not getting the full story.
+This allows you to have dollar-for-dollar conversations about flooring, light fixtures, kitchen cabinets, etc., without entering into a guarded discussion that makes your clients feel like they are not getting the full story.

 Managing Allowance Overages and Underages

-A client overage on a material allowance amount is no different than a client changing part of the scope of work.
-It's an extra cost and time and gets billed back to the client via a change order (more on this shortly.)
+A client's overage on a material allowance amount is no different than a client changing part of the scope of work.
+It's an extra cost and time, and the client is billed back via a change order (more on this shortly).

 But what happens when the client underspends on their allowances?
 Should you credit the difference back on a future invoice?